Shopify/packwerk/USAGE.md

 ### Custom Checkers

-Packwerk ships with a way to analyze dependencies and also supports custom checkers, such as the privacy checker listed below.
+Packwerk ships with a way to analyze dependencies and also supports custom checkers from extension gems.

 Custom checkers will allow references to constants to be analyzed in new ways, and for those invalid references to show up as violations in `package_todo.yml`.